Origin of the Covariant Wigner Operator as a Quantum Amplitude in QCD: Relativistic Koopman Treatment of Wigner Operator with Abelian Gauge Coupling

 Although the four-operator formulation remains debated, particularly in light of Pauli's theorem and the difficulties associated with defining a self-adjoint time operator, it furnishes a manifestly covariant framework and a few key insights that proves structurally useful in constructing a fully field-theoretic Koopman treatment.

 Rather than beginning with a four-operator construction, we take the opposite perspective to motivate the field-theoretic approach.
 It is already well-established that the Wigner operator obeys a kinematic constraint (eq. \ref{eq: kinetic_constraint}) and in the $\hbar \rightarrow 0$ limit, a Liouville flow (eq. \ref{eq: wigner_flow}).
-As discussed in the previous section, the Wigner operator admits a decomposition in the Dirac Clifford algebra (eq. \ref{eq: clifford_wigner}) and can therefore be projected onto minimal left ideals \citep{Bohm_KvN,Lounesto_2001,Clifford_algebra_book_w_spinors}.
-This algebraic structure allows the construction of a spinorial phase space object directly from the Wigner operator (see worked example in Appendix II).
+As discussed in the previous section, the Wigner operator admits a decomposition in the Dirac Clifford algebra (eq. \ref{eq: clifford_wigner}).
+Based on the independent degrees of freedom of the Wigner operator, one can map to the even subalgebra, identifying the independent content with the spinor operator \citep{hestenes_dirac_1975,Lounesto_2001}.
+The properties of the Clifford algebra allow us to construct mathematically well-defined spinors from the spinor operator through the use of an idempotent \citep{Bohm_KvN,Lounesto_2001,Clifford_algebra_book_w_spinors}.
+This algebraic structure therefore naturally allows the construction of a spinorial phase space object directly from the Wigner operator (see worked example in Appendix II).
 The resulting object retains the spinorial structure of the Dirac theory while obeying the classical Liouville dynamics in the $\hbar \rightarrow 0$ limit.
 We refer to such objects as \textit{Koopman spinors}.
-The higher order $\hbar$ corrections to such a spinor correspond to the general Wigner operator being mapped into a quantum spinor amplitude on relativistic phase space (under idempotent).
+The higher order $\hbar$ corrections to such a spinor correspond to the general Wigner operator being mapped into a \textit{quantum spinor amplitude} on relativistic phase space (under idempotent).

 To build an interpolating spinorial object, we first replace the nonrelativistic commutator structure and problematic time operator with a relativistically consistent set of Fourier transformations.
 The typical Fourier transformation we term the \textit{coordinate Fourier transform}, given that it transforms between the $\boldsymbol{x}$ and the inverse space of conjugated momentum $\boldsymbol{p}$: